 Which would you rather have for YOUR home?

-By aligning the price by $100 from the start and "losing" $1,200 broken up over a year - OR - by thinking your home is worth month than the market with bear and losing $1,475 to $5,700 or more right now?
+By aligning the price by $100 from the start and "losing" $1,200 broken up over a year - OR - by thinking your home is worth more than the market will bear and losing $1,475 to $5,700 or more right now?

 What Should You Do?